YXLZJ/fsynth-artifact/README.md

 > `python3 bm_truncation.py`

 #### Evaluation with your own dataset
-Custom datasets can also be used to evaluate the performance of epsilonRepair.
+Custom datasets can also be used to evaluate the performance of ϵREPAIR.
 These datasets may follow any format, such as `JSON`, `INI`, or `TinyC`.
 The only requirement is the availability of a corresponding validation tool for the selected format; see the section `Build your own ‘interpreter’ as oracle validation tool` for details.

 The `data_fetch.py` script enables automatic downloading of files in specific formats from GitHub, storing them in the `data` directory.